keshab24/projectpmis/readme.md

 # How To Submit
 1. Create a pull request to this repo
-3. send email to `info@mstech.com.np` with
+3. Send email to `info@mstech.com.np` with
     - subject : pmis-solution submit
     - includes: name, your github username and github pull request link